Is there a "Best" CPA Review Course?

 In this article, we won’t recommend a specific review course for you.
 I genuinely believe that to do so would do you a disservice.

-Across the writing team here at Study Finance, five out of the seven courses I mentioned above have been used and each had their advantages and disadvantages for the individual using them.
+Across the writing team here at Study Finance, five out of the seven courses I mentioned above have been used and each had its advantages and disadvantages for the individual using them.

 If you take a free trial with Becker, Wiley, Surgent, Gleim, or Roger, I am very confident that within a week you will know which course is best for you.